 My other affilitations are with the Department of Linguistics, University College London (PhD candidate in Linguistics); Wellcome Trust Centre for Neuroimaging, University College London (MEG researcher, Linguistic combinatorics, 2016-18); Department of Psychology, University of Westminster (Lecturer in Psychobiology, 2016-18).

 I am also the author of Unmaking Merlin: Anarchist Tendencies in English Literature (Zero Books, 2014).
-I write about politics and have been involved in anti-war, anti-arms trade and anti-austerity campaigning.
-I was a representative for Médecins Sans Frontières (MSF) from 2014-2017 and run a Biolinguistics page.
+I write about politics, have been involved in anti-war, anti-arms trade and anti-austerity campaigning, and was a representative for Médecins Sans Frontières (MSF) from 2014-2017.

 You can contact me at firstname.lastname@example.org and follow me on Twitter @Elliot Murphy91.